Manaslu Circuit Trek - 14 Days

 Cross Larkya La Pass (5,106m) – not just a viewpoint

 The Manaslu Circuit is a complete loop with a high-altitude pass crossing as its centerpiece.
-You will cross Larkya La pass at 5,106m, one of the longest passes in the Himalaya of Nepal.
+You will cross Larkya La Pass at 5,106m, one of the longest passes in the Himalaya of Nepal.
 The pass is remote, difficult, and crossed by fewer trekkers.
 It offers a 360-degree view of Himlung, Cheo Himal, Kang Guru, and Annapurna II.

 Less crowded routes: The Manaslu is one of the restricted areas in Nepal.
 The trails are quiet and less crowded even in peak seasons.
 Perfect for spending time with nature and experiencing the remote side of Nepal.